grnet/snf-image-creator/docs/install.rst

 Installation
 ^^^^^^^^^^^^

-This guide describes how to install snf-image-creator on an Ubuntu 12.04 LTS system.
+This guide describes how to install snf-image-creator on your machine.
 It is highly recommended to have virtualization capable hardware. snf-image-creator will work on processors that do not support virtualization but it will be extremely slow.

 Dependencies
 ============